DMDM hydantoin: Safety

-A patch test study found that "an increase in the use of DMDM hydantoin in cosmetic products will also inevitably increase the risk of cosmetic dermatitis in consumers allergic to formaldehyde."
+A patch test study was conducted on 35 patients with existing formaldehyde allergies, 14 of which were tested with DMDM hydantoin.
+The authors state that "an increase in the use of DMDM hydantoin in cosmetic products will also inevitably increase the risk of cosmetic dermatitis in consumers allergic to formaldehyde."
+However, only 8 of the 14 patients tested with DMDM hydantoin reacted to the chemical.

-The safety of formaldehyde is a topic of ongoing concern, given the prevalence of formaldehyde and formaldehyde releasers in industrial uses.
+The safety of formaldehyde in occupational settings is a topic of ongoing concern, given the prevalence of formaldehyde and formaldehyde releasers in industrial uses.
 Formaldehyde is considered "an important metabolic product in plants and animals (including humans), where it occurs in low but measurable concentrations."
 However, long-term exposure to formaldehyde (particularly routine inhalation of its fumes) is thought to cause irritation of the eyes and mucous membranes, headaches, shortness of breath, and aggravation of asthma symptoms.
-It was declared a "toxic product" by the 1999 Canadian Environmental Protection Act, and the US National Toxicology Program officially classed formaldehyde as "known to be a human carcinogen in June 2011.
+In 2021, Health Canada reported that airborne formaldehyde in Canadian homes was caused primarily by off-gassing and combustion, though on average, levels "were below the recommended long-term exposure limit."
+It was declared a "toxic product" by the 1999 Canadian Environmental Protection Act, and the US National Toxicology Program officially classed formaldehyde as "known to be a human carcinogen" in June 2011.

 In the EU, the maximum allowed concentration of formaldehyde in finished products is 0.2%, and any product that exceeds 0.05% has to include a warning that the product contains formaldehyde.